Better Than Yourself (Criminal Mind Pt 2)

 "Better Than Yourself (Criminal Mind Pt 2)" is a single by Danish band Lukas Graham.
-The song was released in Denmark as a digital download in 22 October 2012.
+The song was released in Denmark as a digital download on 22 October 2012.
 The song peaked at number one on the Danish Singles Chart.
 The song was written by Lukas Forchhammer, Rasmus Hedegaard and Brandon Beal.
 The song's opening piano accompaniment is a direct quote from Beethoven's Moonlight Sonata.